Skip to content

 Raised when the system cannot find any controllers during discovery.

-Constructor signature: - NoControllersFoundError()
+Constructor signature: - NoControllersFoundError() (takes no arguments)

 Example usage during discovery: